xiaoxianyu-office/mm/Skills/Mechanics/BlockMask.md

 The material attribute accepts as valid values the [Bukkit name](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html) that is relative to it.

-Bukkit material/block names can be acquired ingame.
+Bukkit material/block names can be acquired in-game.
 Simply hold the block you want to use for the effect in your hand and then use the command “/itemdb”.
 This command will output the bukkit-material info along with some other info, including the data value of the block.
 This command should work on any bukkit/spigot server.

 ## Attributes